Gabegi/ApiPerformanceComparison_Controller_MinimalAPI_FastEndpoint/README.md

 });
 ```

+# Data

-# Why SQLite + EF Core is Perfect for This ProjectAdvantages:
+## Why SQLite + EF Core is Perfect for This ProjectAdvantages:

 Consistent Database Layer: All three API types use the same data access pattern
 Realistic Performance Testing: Database I/O is often the bottleneck in real applications